 Once reviewed by a faculty member, the application will be either closed (and proceed no further) or recommended for the Clarkson PA supplemental application.
 Applicants will be informed of the decision in a timely manner once received.

-Qualified applicants will receive an e-mail with the supplemental application attached.
+Qualified applicants will receive an e-mail with instructions to complete the supplemental application.

 Applicants will then submit their supplemental application (with a $50 fee) within 30 days or notify the program that they no longer wish to be considered.
 If the supplemental application is not received within 30 days, the application will be closed.